Dingwall: Recent history

-Dingwall's Post Office was named the UK's most improved delivery office of the year in Royal Mail’s 2021 Awards.
+Dingwall's Post Office was named the UK's most improved delivery office of the year in Royal Mail's 2021 Awards.

-Geography
+Location

 Dingwall lies near the head of the Cromarty Firth where the valley of the Peffery unites with the alluvial lands at the mouth of the Conon, 14 mi northwest of Inverness.
 The town contains a particularly short canal, the Dingwall Canal, also known locally as the River Peffery.
+Dingwall railway station has been on what is now called the Far North Line since about 1865.
+It also serves the Kyle of Lochalsh Line.